mctinker/Map-Tasker/README.md

 The videos are identifiable via the text: '[▶️ VIDEO: some-youtube-url...]', and this text will be hot/clickable if ffmpeg is properly installed.

 ffmpeg and all of its 92+ dependencies adds an additional 660 MBs to your installation (hard drive).

 To install ffmpeg:
    MacOS: 'brew install ffmpeg'
    Linux: 'sudo apt update' and 'sudo apt install ffmpeg' Windows via Winget: 'winget install ffmpeg'
    Windows via Chocolatey: 'choco install ffmpeg'

 Refer to [the ffmpeg download documentation](https://www.ffmpeg.org/download.html) for further details.

 If ffmpeg is not installed, then '[▶️ VIDEO: some-youtube-url...]' will still appear, but will not be hot/clickable, and the video can not be displayed in a separate MapTasker window.

+YouTube videos are downloaded to your local drive from which they are then played.
+MP4 videos are played directly from their source.

 ## To-Do List (in no particular order)